svarner1/ProgrammingLanguageExam/Exam 2/README.md

     Test file with syntactical errors: TestFile4.txt
         The errors are as follows:
-            Line 1 - The start character $ is not at the beginning Line 2 - The statemnt "varvar = 3S" is missing a semicolon Line 3 - The statement "' varvar_" is missing a semicolon
+            Line 2 - The statemnt "varvar = 3S" is missing a semicolon
+            Line 3 - The statement "' varvar_" is missing a semicolon
             Line 4 - The statement "varvar_ = 5S" is misssing a semicolon